Sari-Solenzara

-Sari-Solenzara (/fr/; Sari è Sulinzara; formerly in Sari-de-Porto-Vecchio, Sari di Porto Vecchio, Sari di Portivechju) is a commune and municipality in the French department of Corse-du-Sud, on the island of Corsica.
+Sari-Solenzara (/fr/; Sari è Sulinzara; formerly in Sari-di-Porto-Vecchio, Sari di Porto Vecchio, Sari di Portivechju) is a commune and municipality in the French department of Corse-du-Sud, on the island of Corsica.
 It is delineated by several natural borders: the Tyrrhenian Sea to its east, the River Solenzara to its north, and to its west the Aiguilles de Bavella, a beautiful mountain at the heart of the island.
 A rural district, it essentially consists of two settlements: the larger seaside village of Solenzara, and the smaller hilltop village of Sari.
 Smaller outlying hamlets include Togna, Canella, Tarcu and Favona.
 Highly mountainous and forested, Sari-Solenzara falls partially within the Alta Rocca district of the Corsican Regional Nature Reserve.